longturn/freeciv21/docs/Modding/Rulesets/effects.rst

     Only regular improvements (not wonders) are affected.
 Improvements protected from Sabotage (Eg: City Walls) aren't affected.

+Nuke_Infrastructure_Pct
+    Percentage chance that an extra located within a nuclear blast area gets destroyed.
+    Only "Infra" extras such as roads and irrigation are affected, and rmreqs are also checked.

+    Note that an `Extra` requirement will match any extra on the tile, not only the one considered for destruction.

 Shield2Gold_Factor
     Factor in percent for the conversion of unit shield upkeep to gold upkeep.
 A value of 200 would transfer 1 shield upkeep to 2 gold upkeep.
 The range of this effect must be player or world.
 Note that only units